deevesh11nov/URL-Shortener-/README.md

 # URL Shortner

 This application includes a registration system where users can log in or sign up.
 After logging in, users can access a page where they can input the original URL and submit it to obtain the shortened URL and on clicking shortened URL, users can access the original URL.
 For user authentication, I have implemented Passport.js.
+For data storage i have used mongoDB.

 ## Steps to start the project